-d.
+- d.
 Certify, in writing, compliance with the undertakings set forth above in paragraphs 14(a)-(c).
 The certification shall identify the undertakings, provide written evidence of compliance in the form of a narrative, and be supported by exhibits sufficient to demonstrate compliance.
 The Commission staff may make reasonable requests for further evidence of compliance, and Respondent agrees to provide such evidence.
-The certification and supporting material shall be submitted to LeeAnn Ghazil Gaunt, Chief, Municipal Securities and Public Pensions Unit, with a copy to the Office of Chief e.
-Respondent shall cooperate with any subsequent investigation by the Division regarding the subject matter of this Order, including the roles of other parties.
+The certification and supporting material shall be submitted to LeeAnn Ghazil Gaunt, Chief, Municipal Securities and Public Pensions Unit, with a copy to the Office of Chief Counsel of the Division, no later than the one-year anniversary of the institution of these proceedings. - e.
+Respondent shall cooperate with any subsequent investigation by the Division regarding the subject matter of this Order, including the roles of other parties. - f.
+For good cause shown, the Commission staff may extend any of the procedural dates relating to these undertakings.
+Deadlines for procedural dates shall be counted in calendar days, except that if the last day falls on a weekend or federal holiday, the next business day shall be considered the last day.